vlzware/stide/README.md

 (words+1)x14 pixels, which is almost nothing.
 Additionally, calculating the starting pixel from the password, the only additional bits of info we write into the file is our EOF (also 14 bits).

-A BMP image consist pixels, which in turn are described by three 8-bit color values - Reg, Green and Blue.
+Every image consists of pixels, which in turn are described by three 8-bit color values - Reg, Green and Blue.
 We hide our message only in one bit of each pixel, choosing randomly between R, G and B. This leads to nicely dispersed randomness, which is very difficult to detect.